Launch Recite Me assistive technology myaccountMyAccount login image

 Adaptations, equipment and occupational therapy

 The timely provision of equipment and adaptations can be an important aspect to help us all to live safe and independent lives at home or in a homely setting.
-This applies whether we are disabled by the barriers that exists in our homes and community environments or whether we are experiencing the effects of specific health conditions or through general ageing.
+This applies whether we are disabled by the barriers that exist in our homes and community environments or whether we are experiencing the effects of specific health conditions or through general aging.

-We all have a role to play in realising what would help us now and in the future and are encouraged and expected to self-manage our own lower-level and anticipated needs, whenever possible and at the earliest stage by accessing the right advice through the right person at the right time.
-Whether this is accessing previously published advice, available online resources, having the support of rehabilitation services when needed or requesting an assessment of needs through South Lanarkshire Health and Social Work teams.
+We all have a role to play in realising what would help us now and in the future.
+We are encouraged and expected to self-manage our lower-level and anticipated needs, whenever possible and at the earliest stage by accessing the right advice through the right person at the right time.
+Whether this is accessing previously published advice, available online resources, having the support of rehabilitation services when needed, or requesting an assessment of needs through South Lanarkshire Health and Social Work teams.

-You can also complete your own self-assessment to get personalised advice by using our free AskSara online tool, this has been developed in partnership with Equipu and the Disabled Living Foundation.
+You can also complete your self-assessment to get personalised advice by using our free AskSara online tool, this has been developed in partnership with Equipu and Living Made Easy, formally the Disabled Living Foundation (DLF).
 This assessment will provide you with some specific recommendations to help you self-manage any initial needs and to source suitable providers.

 If you are looking to apply for a mobility or walking aid or a wheelchair assessment, further information is available on our information pages.